-It is our prejudices and ideals that deprives us of the capacity and energy necessary to think, observe and thus discover for ourselves what lies behind the confusion, unhappiness, terror and violence that exists in us, human beings, and in the world.
+"Prejudice does not solely affect individuals or groups; it can permeate an entire culture and shape behaviours towards other cultures.
+In fact, prejudice subtly undermines human relationships, sometimes in an abrupt manner.
+It is our prejudices and ideals that deprive us of the capacity and energy necessary to think, observe, and thus discover for ourselves what lies behind the confusion, unhappiness, terror, and violence that exists within us, as human beings, and in the world.

-Why, after millions of years of evolution man (and woman), that is us and the whole world, has become so violent, insensitive, destructive and support ever more advanced and devastating technological progress?
+Why, after millions of years of evolution, have humans (men and women) become so violent, insensitive, destructive, and supportive of increasingly advanced and devastating technological progress?

 There is anguish, uncertainty, loneliness; there is insecurity, jealousy, greed, envy, pain, and sometimes beauty and compassion, almost forgotten.